Molecule-Software-Solutions/MoleculeSoftware.Packages.State/MoleculeSoftware.Packages.State/MoleculeSoftware.Packages.State Documentation.md

 ## Cleanup

 State will clean up after itself during each application startup.
 If you wish to delete the state data at application exit, just delete the MoleculeStateData.db file from the user's temporary director.

+## Contribution

+If you wish to contribute to this library, please feel free.
+This was a quick project but has been a very valuable state storage system for MoleculeSoftware applications.
+Adaptations and updates are welcome.